hkasemir/RCworkshopMultiPlayerGame/README.md

 // window.addEventListener('load', createGame);
 ```

+## 5: Client-Server Communication

-## 5: Now that the client is sending something to the server, we need to make sure the server knows how to read it.
+Now that the client is sending something to the server, we need to make sure the server knows how to read it.

 Go to ```'index.js'```